nizienko/property_switcher/README.md

  - Save the JSON specification file with 'Reload Property Switcher' in the editor context menu(mouse right click inside the editor)

- - Press `Command + 1` (or equivalent) to invoke the Property Switcher Plugin from anywhere in IntelliJ IDEA.
+ - Press `Shift + Command + 1` (or equivalent) to invoke the Property Switcher Plugin from anywhere in IntelliJ IDEA.
  - In the popup menu, select the desired property from the available options.
  - Choose the new value for the selected property.
  - Press Enter to replace the original property value with the chosen value in the respective property file.